-Superbly balanced, well-rehearsed and confident.
+Superbly balanced, well-rehearsed, and confident.

-The 135-member Chorus, comprised entirely of volunteer singers from central Ohio, performs major works from Bach through the 21st century.
-Past performances have included the requiems of Brahms, Verdi, Fauré, Mozart, and Duruflé; the Bach B Minor Mass; Mozart's Grand Mass in C Minor and Coronation Mass; Haydn's Lord Nelson and Harmonie Mass; Haydn's Creation and the Seasons; works by Rossini, Orff, Walton, Britten, and Prokofiev; and concert performances of operas, including this past May, Bizet’s Carmen.
-In 2013 the chorus premiered Stephen Paulus' "Of Songs and Singing," conducted by Jenkins and commissioned by the chorus to honor his 30+ years of service.
+The 130-member Chorus, composed entirely of volunteer singers from central Ohio, performs major works from Bach through the twenty-first century.
+Past performances have included the requiems of Brahms, Verdi, Fauré, Mozart, and Duruflé; the Bach B Minor Mass; Mozart's Grand Mass in C Minor and Coronation Mass; Haydn's Lord Nelson and Harmonie Mass; Haydn's Creation and the Seasons; Paul Moravec’s Sanctuary Road, Orff’s Carmina Burana and works by Rossini, Walton, Britten, and Prokofiev; and concert performances of operas, including Bizet’s Carmen and Puccini’s La Bohéme.
+In 2013, the chorus premiered Stephen Paulus' Of Songs and Singing, conducted by Jenkins and commissioned by the chorus to honor his 30+ years of service.

 A few excerpts from reviews in the press:

-- Darrel Rosenbluth, New York Concert Review critic remarked of the Chorus after their April, 2001 performance of Prologue in Heaven from Mefistofele, "This was choral singing of impeccable realization and subtle shading that carried the celestial paradise of Boito's text to earthly ears."
+- Darrel Rosenbluth, New York Concert Review critic remarked of the Chorus after their April 2001 performance of Prologue in Heaven from Mefistofele, "This was choral singing of impeccable realization and subtle shading that carried the celestial paradise of Boito's text to earthly ears."

-- Of Carmina Burana, Dispatch music critic Barbara Zuck wrote, "The chorus cleanly and clearly led us all through the work's many colors and temperaments."
+- Of Carmina Burana, Columbus Dispatch music critic Barbara Zuck wrote, "The chorus cleanly and clearly led us all through the work's many colors and temperaments."

 - In the Beethoven, the chorus was acclaimed for its “glorious delivery” and in the Haydn, the chorus was given “top billing for its hushed entrance and exquisite, buoyant beauty achieved again and again, and most-consistently conveying the qualities of naiveté and sweetness.”

-- The Symphony Chamber Chorus presented Faure’s Requiem of which music critic Zuck wrote, “Faure’s setting of this mass requires just the right approach, which Jenkins and his musicians found to perfection.”
+- The Symphony Chamber Chorus presented Faure’s Requiem, of which music critic Zuck wrote, “Faure’s setting of this mass requires just the right approach, which Jenkins and his musicians found to perfection.”

-The Symphony Chorus’ 2014-2015 season will include:
+The Symphony Chorus’ 2022-23 season will include: